MLHale/CYBR8470/modules/building-a-server/README.md

 ```bash
 docker images
 ```
-It will be called something like `nebraskagencyberdevenv_django`.
+It will be called something like `CYBR8470-building-a-webservice-lab-backend_django`.

 ### Step 3: Setup the server
 This server is completely new, so we need to do some setup to get it initially configured.
 Execute the following to run the server and open up a bash terminal to interact with it.